AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 Custom mixins, such as your new Luma Loyalty Details Mixin, can be reused in other schemas, allowing you to enforce standard data definitions for fields used in multiple systems.
 Mixins, however, are specific to a base class and can only be reused in schemas that share the same base class.
 So, while the Luma Loyalty Details mixin can be reused in other schemas using the XDM Profile class, it cannot be used in schemas using other classes.

 The data type is another multi-field construct which can be reused in schemas across multiple classes.
-When we specified our loyalty fields with types of "object", "string", "integery", and "date"
+When we specified our loyalty fields with types of "object", "string", "integer", and "date"

 Should I just create
 Should i do product data type for online/offline